 The Goldfarb Center for Public Affairs and Civic Engagement invites proposals from Colby faculty for the Center’s Visiting Fellows Program.
 The Visiting Fellows Program gives faculty members the opportunity to invite a scholar, politician, activist or social entrepreneur to spend a week or more at Colby.

-● for the faculty member: a possibility to start or complete a project (e.g., a professional paper or research proposal) with a colleague from another state/country;
+● for the faculty member: a possibility to start or complete a project (e.g., a professional paper or research proposal) with a colleague form another state/country;

 ● for students: an opportunity to hear from, meet and interact with experts and to learn from their work and experience; and

 ● for the fellow; a chance to work with a colleague, access Colby’s library resources, and experience life in a small liberal arts campus.

 Funding: The Goldfarb Center will offer four fellowships, each one for a maximum of $5,000.
 This amount is expected to cover travel, lodging, and related expenses.
 Any proposed honorarium for a Visiting Fellow should be based upon the program and should include possible collaboration with the host faculty member’s academic department or program or with other groups on campus.

 Proposals: Applications should include the following clearly outlined information:

 ● a brief review of the fellow’s work (including his/her CV) and the connection to the Colby Faculty